 The possibility for rejection is greatest soon after transplant.
 But at any point your child's immune system may try to reject the kidney.

-For your child’s new organ to live successfully in his body, we must give him medicines that suppress his immune response.
+For the new organ to live successfully in your child's body, we must give your child medicines that suppress the immune response.

 To prevent this from happening, your child may need to take medicines for as long as the kidney is in place.